ADD-ONS / SCALES

 ORBIT

-- ORBIT bleeding risk score has a better ability to predict major bleeding in AFib patients when compared to HAS-BLED and ATRIA risk scores.
-The ORBIT risk score may provide a simple, easy-to-remember tool to aid in clinical decision making [O´Brian, 2015] [Hilkens, 2017]
+• The ORBIT bleeding risk score has a superior predictive ability for major bleeding in AFib patients compared to the HAS-BLED and ATRIA risk scores.
+The ORBIT risk score may provide a simple, easy-to-remember tool to assist in clinical decision-making [O´Brian, 2015] [Hilkens, 2017]

 score 0–2 – low risk ~ 2.4% / y